Sex-Based Misconduct

 Reports of all domestic violence, dating violence, sexual assault and stalking made to the University Police Department will automatically be referred to the Title IX Coordinator.

-Adjudication of sexual misconduct violations
+Adjudication of sex-based misconduct violations

 Confidential options for victims